legendarycode3/decentralized-stablecoin/README.md

 * Use `getHealthFactor()` before large redemptions.
 * Consider gas costs  when liquidating small positions.
 * Deposit additional collateral if your health factor approaches the minimum threshold.
 Acting proactively is generally preferable to waiting until liquidation becomes imminent.
 * Avoid borrowing the maximum amount permitted by your collateral.
-Leaving unused borrowing
+Leaving unused borrowing capacity can help absorb

 ### Audit Status